CompassSecurity/CollaboRaider/README.md

 # Description
-The extension [Collaborator Everywhere](https://github.com/portswigger/collaborator-everywhere) is quite popular in the BApp store.
-Initially created as a proof-of-concept for [Portswigger's blog post](https://portswigger.net/research/cracking-the-lens-targeting-https-hidden-attack-surface) on hidden server-side vulnerabilities, it helps discovering SSRF vulnerabilities by automatically injecting Collaborator URLs in various headers and creates issue if one of these URLs is resolved or fetched by the server.
+This extension is an improved version of the popular Burp Extension [Collaborator Everywhere](https://github.com/portswigger/collaborator-everywhere) which was developed by James '[albinowax](https://github.com/albinowax)' Kettle.
+It helps discovering SSRF vulnerabilities and other misconfigurations by automatically injecting Collaborator URLs in various headers or URL parameters.
+If one of these URLs is resolved or fetched by the server, a notification is raised and the received interaction can be analyzed.
-All in all, it is a great tool in any pentester's toolbox.

-However, despite its popularity, the extension is quite old and not maintained, with the last commit three years ago.
-There is no easy way to edit payloads (issue [#2](https://github.com/PortSwigger/collaborator-everywhere/issues/2) and [#21](https://github.com/PortSwigger/collaborator-everywhere/issues/21), except downloading the source, editing the resource file and building it.
-To my surprise, the extension is not only capable of modifying HTTP header fields, but also supports URL parameters and can use the host header from the original request as an additional placeholder.
-But without a convenient way to add, edit or enable payloads, this feature is However, one open issue ([#5](https://github.com/PortSwigger/collaborator-everywhere/issues/5)) addresses further lack of configuration and suggests more placeholders.

-This motivated me to rewrite the extension using the new Montoya API and add a few new features that I missed during previous pentesting assessments.
-In particular, Portswigger's example project repository contains a great [demo project](https://github.com/PortSwigger/burp-extensions-montoya-api-examples/tree/main/collaborator) that explains how to work with a custom Collaborator client, which served as starting point for this extension.

 # Features
 All features from the original [Collaborator Everywhere](https://github.com/portswigger/collaborator-everywhere) extension are covered: